cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 ---

 ### ^ Half-Life: Alyx (Proton)
 - Using Proton Experimental.
+Trying to work around issues.
 - Launch Options: `OXR_VIEWPORT_SCALE_PERCENTAGE=50 %command% -novid -console -vconsole +vr_fidelity_level_auto 0 +vr_fidelity_level 3`
   - 50% resolution scale, skip intro video, and disable dynamic resolution, the last of which can cause white bars on the sides of vision.
 - Crash on launch.
 Need further investigation; Alyx's ability to avoid crashes has never been consistent on my system.

 ### ^ Catlateral Damage VR (Proton)
 - Using GE-Proton7-55.
 VR Mode is only available when using the Windows build via Proton.
+Unsure if newer versions work.
 - Crash on launch.

 ---

 ## Software
-Troubleshooting setup of other, non-game software.
+Setup and troubleshooting of other, non-game software.

 ---

 ### Steam (native) - if you hate editing Launch Options for every game (+ auto OBS Game Capture):
-- Close Steam
+- Close Steam.
 - Edit your Steam shortcut to add the Environment Variables set by WiVRn.
-  - On KDE, you can right-click the Application Launcher > Edit Applications > Steam and add them in the box.
+  - On KDE, you can right-click the Application Launcher > Edit Applications > Steam and add them to the appropriate box.
   - This should add the WiVRn Env Vars to every Steam game so you don't have to manually edit the launch options every time you install a new game.
   - If you're using OBS's OBS_VKCapture plugin, you may also add `OBS_VKCAPTURE=1` here.
     - Note that you will still need to add the `obs-gamecapture %command%` Launch Option for games that do not use Vulkan.
-- Re-open Steam
+- Re-open Steam.

 ### ALCOM ([vrc-get-gui](https://github.com/vrc-get/vrc-get/blob/master/vrc-get-gui/README.md))
 - Alternative Creator Companion for VRChat.
 - The AppImages display a white screen on launch, so building ALCOM manually is pretty much required on this system.
     - EGL Display error.
 Basically identical to [this comment](https://github.com/vrc-get/vrc-get/issues/1694#issuecomment-2480857765) on the white screen issue thread.
 - Needed to install DNF packages `nodejs-npm gtk3-devel libsoup3-devel javascriptcoregtk4.1-devel webkit2gtk4.1-devel dotnet-sdk-8.0` and cargo crate `cargo-about`.
 - Final step of build fails to bundle the AppImage.
-The raw executable is built in `vrc-get/target/release/` anyway.
+By this point, the raw executable has been built in `vrc-get/target/release/` anyway.
     - As long as it says `Built application at: /home/user/.../vrc-get/target/release/ALCOM` you should be all good.
     - Might break some things if it expects to be running as an AppImage, for example the setting `Use ALCOM for vcc: URL Scheme` shows a "failed to get appimage path" error, more remains to be seen.
 - As for Unity Hub itself:
     - Launching the Flatpak version of Unity Hub though ALCOM fails with a "No valid license found" error, no matter which variant of ALCOM I use.
-    - Instead, using the Unity Hub binary from the yum repo provided by Unity seems to resolve this issue.
+Instead, using the Unity Hub binary from the yum repo provided by Unity seems to work around this issue.

 ### Blender (VR Scene Inspection Addon)
 - On Wayland, starting the OpenXR Session may result in an error `XR_ERROR_GRAPHICS_DEVICE_INVALID`.
-    - Changing the graphics backend to `Vulkan` under `Edit > Preferences > System > Display Graphics` should fix this.
+    - Changing the graphics backend to `Vulkan` under `Edit > Preferences > System > Display Graphics` should work around this.

 ---